arduinounoOS/GalaxyRVR_Webpage_Control/README.md

 The other version, GalaxyRVR_WS_JSON_JAVA, uses a modified version of the SunFounder Galaxy Atmega code.
 This version takes "X,Y' input from regions K and Q, and the Arduino program translates these to the left and right motors.
-I am working on uploading this code.
 It also uses a 0-10 input for the LED, and the progam was modified to reflect this as well.

+galaxy-rvr-ino-mod1.ino reflects this program.

 Please send any questions or comments or requests!